Brazil's Bolsonaro says deal close to buy cheaper diesel from Russia | Politics

 - Brazil

-Brazilian President Jair Bolsonaro said on Monday that a deal was closed with Moscow to buy much cheaper diesel from Russia.
+Brazilian President Jair Bolsonaro said on Monday that a deal was closed with Moscow to buy much cheaper diesel from Russia, in what would appear to be the latest tangible benefit stemming from his friendly relationship with President Vladimir Putin.

-Bolsonaro, who enjoys friendly relations with Russian President Vladimir Putin, gave no further details.
-High fuel prices have hurt his re-election hopes ahead of an October vote, leaving him trailing in polls to leftist former leader Luiz Inacio Lula da Silva.
+Bolsonaro, a far-right former army captain, gave no further details.
+Neither Bolsonaro's office, nor Brazil's Mining and Energy Ministry immediately responded to requests for comment.
+High fuel prices have hurt Bolsonaro's re-election hopes ahead of an October vote, leaving him trailing in polls to leftist former leader Luiz Inacio Lula da Silva.

+It was not immediately clear how Brazil would buy Russian diesel without coming up against Western sanctions, imposed on Moscow over its invasion of Ukraine.
+Bolsonaro ignored U.S. entreaties and met with Putin just days before the outbreak of war, and has since said his relationship with the Russian leader has allowed Brazil to maintain access to fertilizers that are crucial for the country's vast agribusiness sector.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)